Last Updated on

 It can seem as the split toning panel is not the most used one.
 Of all the options you already have to change color, adjust brightness and contrast of an image, you could think that it’s already enough.
 I use this panel as it gives a way to add two different colors to the highlights and shadows.
 If you look at the images below, you’ll understand what the split-tone panel does to a photo.

 Alright, now let’s see the before and after of the image.

 2. Export Your Work

 Exporting your edited photos is one of the most crucial steps of post-processing.
 You’ve organized and edited your images, you’ve created reusable presets.
-Now it’s time to “Export”.
+To really learn how to edit photos in Lightroom you have to learn how to “Export”.

 Click and select the photo you wish to export (Lightroom can export multiple images at the same time).
 Then right-click on your mouse or trackpad and select Export > Export…

 Export Location.
 In what destination in your computer or external hard drive you want to export your work.
 Lightroom makes you choose what you want to do if a file already exists.
 I leave it to the default “Ask what to do” to avoid unwanted overrides.

 File naming.
 You have several options, as you can see from the menu.
 It’s totally up to you if you want to rename your files or keep the original name.

 File Settings.
 Are you going to do more work on the image by using Photoshop?
 You can choose to export your file as a PSD.
 Or the most common file extension, if you’ve finished your work on this photo, is JPG.

 Image Sizing.
 Here as you’ve already guessed, you can resize your images.
 If you know the pixel and resolution, you want then choose width & height and type the number of pixels.
 If you want your JPG to be a bit smaller in terms of file size, you can select percentage and type, let’s say 90% or less depending on the size you want to obtain.